Xiaofei-it/Shelly/doc/THEORY.md

 To solve the above problems, I compose the Shelly library.

 The Shelly library provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
-In the method chain, each method takes an action which represents the change of a particular component.
-The chain of methods represents all of the changes of all of the corresponding components.
+In the method chain, each method takes an action, which represents the change of a particular component, as an argument.
+The chain of methods represents the changes of all of the corresponding components.
 Thus you can see the change of the whole "world" in a single file rather than searching the whole project for the corresponding classes.

 Specifically, a method chain corresponds to a piece of business logic and a business object.
-It illustrates what happens if this business object is changed.
-And this piece of business logic thus takes effect.
+It illustrates that if this business object is changed, what happens to the whole app, according to this piece of business logic.

 When the method chain is created, the class of the business object is specified and then each method is appended to the chain.
-Each action of each method of the method chain takes some objects as parameters and perform a particular action.
+Under certain circumstances (when the Domino is invoked), each action, which is the argument of each method of the method chain, takes some objects as arguments and then is performed.

 More attention should be paid to the input of each action.
-The first action of the method chain takes the business objects as parameters.
-Then after it is performed, it passes the objects to the following action, which also perform a particular action and passes the objects to the following action.
-Thus the objects are passed between actions until they are passed to a transformation action, which takes the objects as a parameter and returns one or more new objects.
+The first action of the method chain takes the business objects as arguments.
+Then after it is performed, it passes the objects to the following action, which is also performed and then passes the objects to the following action.
+Thus the objects are passed between actions until they are passed to an action for data transformation, which takes the objects as an argument and returns one or more new objects.
 After the transformation, the new objects are passed to the following actions.

 Now pay attention to the action.
 The action can be regarded as a method which takes the objects passed to it as input and executes the statements inside it.
-Also the Shelly library provides an EventBus-like feature, in that there exists some special actions which take the registered components (which should be registered first, usually at the same time when they are created) and the objects passed to them as input and executes the statements inside.
+Also the Shelly library provides an EventBus-like feature, in that there exists some special actions which take the registered components (which should be registered first, usually at the same time when they are created) and the objects passed to the actions as input and executes the statements inside the actions.

 The Shelly library provides many methods to compose a method chain, including a variety of methods for performing different actions, methods for data transformation and methods for thread scheduling.